|Luxury Rating:||4.2 / 5|

 American Express Customer Service Ratings

-With a $550 annual fee, the Amex Platinum card is one of the most expensive rewards cards available.
-However, it comes with a bevy of luxury travel benefits that place it among the most valuable for frequent travelers.
+With a whopping $695 annual fee, the Amex Platinum card is one of the most expensive rewards cards available.
+However, it also comes with a bevy of luxury travel benefits that place it among the most valuable for frequent travelers.
 Indeed, the Amex Platinum is one of the most popular American Express credit cards and is one of the best travel credit cards on the market thanks to these perks.

 But is the Amex Platinum worth it for you?
 Read on to see whether the card’s value justifies its cost and where it stands compared to other rewards credit cards.